-The Japanese language is the ninth most spoken language is the world, with 128 million people speaking it as their first language in only two countries.
+The Japanese language is the ninth most spoken language in the world, with 128 million people speaking it as their first language in only two countries.
 Globally, Japanese is spoken by 128.3 million speakers.

-Embodiment of national character
+Embodiment of National Character

 Japanese historians say that each language has its own background.
 Few offensive words exist in the Japanese language that pertains to the bodies of animals and humans compared to other languages.
 The fact is that an agricultural country like Japan is more focused on plants and rice than animals such as cattle.
 The Japanese do know bad words and can use them although they are too polite to use such words in public.

 Japanese linguist Haruhiko Kindaichi believes that a country’s national character is reflected in the language.
 For the Japanese, they try to avoid speaking directly.
 It’s because they care for and are sensitive to other people’s feelings.
 The downside of this is that it creates mistakes in using honorifics.